How to format emails with 6 samples and templates

 1. Proper email format

 OK, let's start with a basic example of the proper email format.
 This example of proper email formatting follows what most people consider a correct email format.
-So, it's a little basic (and a little boring), but if you want a correctly formatted email, this is a great place to start.
+Typically, it's started with a formal greeting that shows respect and acknowledgment to the recipient.

 Here's an example of a proper format for an email.